 A lifetime mortgage is a loan secured on your home.
-When you take out the loan you can choose to protect a percentage of the net sale proceeds of your property.
-This will reduce the amount you can take as a loan.
+Inheritance Protection is an option you can select for your lifetime mortgage to secure a proportion of the net sale proceeds of your home for the beneficiaries of your estate when you die.
+Choosing this option will reduce the amount you can take as a loan.

 Make repayments during your lifetime

 With a lifetime mortgage, you can choose to repay some or all of the interest on the loan.
 You can also pay off some of the capital.
 This way you reduce the amount you owe, which could leave more for your family to inherit on your death.
 It's up to you.
 There are limits on how much you can repay and how often you can make repayments.
 If you prefer, you don't have to repay anything until you die or move permanently out of your home and into long-term care.